OPEN ENROLLNMENT IS SCHEDULED FOR 5/29-6/11 - BENEFITS WILL BE EFFECTIVE 7/1/23

 During the 1988-89 negotiations that led to the establishment of the Health Trust, Union Leaders could not get their phone calls returned by insurance companies or brokers.
 Fearing the loss of a large contract, the Fire District’s insurance broker had put the word out of the firefighter’s plan, essentially blackballing the local from conversation.
 In Frustration, our local leadership was looking as far north as Seattle for a broker to do business with us.
 Through a connection with the Local’s lobbyist, Union Leadership was put into contact with a local broker by the name of Chuck Floberg.
 Chuck was intrigued enough by the firefighter’s plan that he was willing to take a chance on the group.
 Chuck provided valuable education to the group, and would go on to be the groups broker for the next 26 years.
 Even after promoting to president of his company, Chuck insisted on maintaining the close relationship with the Health Trust, and our account became one of only two that he personally managed himself.

 Over the years the trust has been able to adjust to the climate and trends in health insurance.
 We have weathered the double and triple digit premium increases of the mid 90’s, and successfully navigated the implementation of the ACA.
 Through the guidance of our broker we have navigated these changes in healthcare while maintaining affordable premiums, and expanding benefits for our membership to include PEHP savings for post-retirement healthcare premiums, long term and short-term disability, and supplemental life insurance for members and their dependents.
 The day to day operation of the trust is managed by a full time Benefit Administrator, with five elected and two appointed trustees that volunteer their time to serve.
-Northwest Firefighters Relief Association provides health and wellness benefits not only for the members of TVFR local 1660, but also serves Woodburn, Molalla, Clatskanie, Canby, and Newberg police and 911 dispatchers.
+Northwest Firefighters Relief Association provides health and wellness benefits not only for the members of TVFR local 1660, but also serves Woodburn, Molalla, Clatskanie, Canby, Newberg Police & 911 dispatchers, Forest Grove and Port of Portland.